Making the Holidays Bright for Children with ASD

 For example, if your child becomes anxious when she thinks about upcoming events, you might want to change how early you tell her.

-As you plan for the holidays and prepare your child, use a calendar to mark when various events take place.
+As you plan for the holidays and prepare your child with ASD, use a calendar to mark when various events take place.
 Alternatively, make a social story illustrating what will take place at each event.

 Let Them Join the Decoration Process